Ethiopian Runner Abay Alemu Claims Dramatic Victory at Belfast City Marathon 2026

 Background

 The Belfast City Marathon is one of the most popular marathons in the UK and Ireland, attracting a field of elite international athletes, serious club runners, and thousands of fun runners and charity fundraisers.
 The 26.2-mile course takes in all four corners of the city, starting at Stormont Estate in the east, heading into the north and west of the city, before winding its way south to the finish line in Ormeau Park.
-The event, which also includes a team relay, 8-mile walk, and fun run, sees the city come alive with a festival atmosphere, with major road closures in place and spectators offering support along the entire route.
+The event, which also includes a team relay, 8-mile walk, and wheelchair race, sees the city come alive with a festival atmosphere, with major road closures in place and spectators offering support along the entire route.

 Key Developments